Spanish Prime Minister Takes Unprecedented Step To Dissolve Catalan Government

 "Institutions and member states are clear.
 There is no room, no space for any kind of mediation or international initiative or action," said Donald Tusk, president of the European Council, according to NPR's Frayer.

-The BBC also reports Spain downgraded its forecast for economic growth this week from 2.6 to 2.3 percent.
+BBC also reports that Spain downgraded its forecast for economic growth this week from 2.6 percent to 2.3 percent.

-Spain's constitution, forged in 1978 as a reaction to the end of a four-decade dictatorship led by Gen. Francisco Franco, sought to decentralize power to 17 different regions, with various languages and cultures.
-The document allowed each region sovereignty over many services such as health care and education, but left responsibility for the collection and distribution of tax revenues with the central government.
+Spain's constitution, forged in 1978 as a reaction to the end of a four-decade dictatorship led by Gen. Francisco Franco, sought to decentralize power to 17 regions, with various languages and cultures.
+The document allowed each region sovereignty over many services such as health care and education but left responsibility for the collection and distribution of tax revenues with the central government.

 Catalonia, which includes Barcelona and is Spain's most affluent region, has long harbored a fringe movement unhappy with shouldering more economic burden than other parts of the country.
 But this discontent grew considerably after Spain's economic crisis.

-Opinion polls now indicated Catalans are evenly split over the issue of independence.
+Opinion polls now indicate that Catalans are evenly split over the issue of independence.